openglbook/openglbook.com/_includes/chapter-4-content.md

 <!--- 4.34 -->
 {% gist EddyLuten/e074bef3945216fbce68 %}

-The matrix’s column vectors occupy contiguous memory, meaning that the x-column vector occupies indices 0 through 3; the y-column vector occupies indices 4 through 7, and so on.
+The matrix's column vectors occupy contiguous memory, meaning that the x-column vector occupies indices 0 through 3; the y-column vector occupies indices 4 through 7, and so on.

-In our programs, we’ll be using a structure containing one of these arrays named Matrix, defined in the file `Utils.h`.
+In our programs, we'll be using a structure containing one of these arrays named Matrix, defined in the file `Utils.h`.
 All of our helper functions operate on this structure, not a raw array of floating point numbers.

-In this program, we store our matrices in three global variables named `ModelMatrix` for the cube’s local transformations, `ViewMatrix` for the camera/eye transformation, and `ProjectionMatrix` for our perspective projection transformation.
+In this program, we store our matrices in three global variables named `ModelMatrix` for the cube's local transformations, `ViewMatrix` for the camera/eye transformation, and `ProjectionMatrix` for our perspective projection transformation.
 These variables have the exact same names as the uniform variables in our vertex shader, described further on in this chapter.